NBISweden/workshop-reproducible-research/pages/quarto/quarto-4-document-options.md

  * Add the `embed_resources` option and render your document again.

-What happened first is that your figures should have disappeared when you deleted to resources directory.
+What happened first is that your figures should have disappeared when you deleted the resources directory.
 Embedding resources and rendering again should not re-create this directory, so now you'll just have a stand-alone HTML file that is more portable than before.